Why Is Nepal Struggling to Grow?

 1.2.
 Corruption and wasteful government work

-Nepal’s progress is still being slow down by corruption.
+Corruption continues to impede Nepal’s progress.
 (Transparency International, 2023) The Corruption Perceptions Index (2023) puts Nepal as the 110th most corrupt country out of 180.
 Some significant issues include bribery in public services.

 • Project approvals are late.